michaelwhittemore/Word-Guess-Game/README.md

-# Word-Guess-Game
+# Psychic-Game
-Homework 3 part 1
+Homework 3 part 2

+A functioning but bare bones game of hangman.
+Guess the letters by pressing the keys.